Real performance benefits at DFS Deutsche Flugsicherung thanks to Data Link Services

 In parallel to IP1, a call for Tenders for the VDL Mode 2 Capacity Assessment has been launched on the 4th of May 2018, aimed at supporting the resolution of the open points identified within Path II Project, enabling the completion of the architecture and business case, as well as at assessing the lifespan and performance of VDL Mode 2.
 Several proposals have been received by 1stJune 2018 and are currently under formal evaluation.

-Lufthansa confirmed the achievement of performance benefits
+Lufthansa confirms the achievement of performance benefits

 Significant performance results have already been achieved through the Path I transitional solution implementation (Multifrequency deployment), notwithstanding the increase of aircraft using Datalink services.